New zealand Country Commercial Guide

 Testing, Inspection and Certification

-• Importers and suppliers of electrical products must make sure their products are allowed to be sold in New Zealand and meet fundamental safety requirements.
-Testing to make sure these requirements are met can be carried out either in local testing laboratories in countries with whom New Zealand has an Electrical and Electronic Mutual Recognition Agreement.
+• Electrical Products: Importers and suppliers must ensure products meet basic safety requirements.
+Testing can be conducted in local labs or in countries with whom New Zealand has an Electrical and Electronic Mutual Recognition Agreement.

-• New Zealand’s Energy Efficiency and Conservation Authority monitors energy use of electrical products and energy using appliances such as motor vehicles.
+• Energy Efficiency: The Energy Efficiency and Conservation Authority oversees energy use in electrical products and appliances, including motor vehicles.

-• New Zealand’s Building Code monitored by the Ministry of Business, Innovation and Employment covers building product compliance requirements.
+• Building Products: Compliance is regulated under New Zealand’s Building Code, managed by the Ministry of Business, Innovation and Employment.

 Publication of Technical Regulations